praveengalaxy/EduThon/README.md

 # BRAVIX_EduAIthon
-Al-Based Parental Guidance System for  First-Generation Learners Project Files are in the Master Branch
+Al-Based Parental Guidance System for  First-Generation Learners
+<br/>Project Files are in the Master Branch